 Sentinel species are key elements of the natural environment and can tell us a great deal about how it works.
 Much of our sentinel species research focusses on large, highly mobile species, many of which are top-level predators.
-Using a variety of cutting-edge research techniques, we are able to build a detailed picture of how these important animals use the Marine Protected Area and the seas beyond its border.
+Using a variety of cutting-edge research techniques, we are able to build a detailed picture of how these important animals use Marine Protected Areas and the seas beyond the borders.

 Our scientists are answering important questions about how these animals provide connections between different, seemingly isolated habitats.
 For example, seabirds forage for food in the open ocean miles from their island nests, and some species of shark and ray travel huge distances between different reefs and atolls during their lifetime.